holyjak/Testofill-chrome-extension/README.md

 ### Publication

-1. Run `npm run bundle-deps` to refresh `extension/lib/bundled-npm-deps.js` if necessary
+1. Run `npm run bundle-deps` to refresh `src/extension/lib/bundled-npm-deps.js` if necessary
-2. In Chrome, at `chrome://extensions/`, click [Pack extension], select `./src/extension` and the stored `extension.pem`.
+2. Zip `./src/extension` (so that the archive will contain ./manifest.json etc).
-3. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the plugin and upload the generated `.crx`.
+3. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the extension and upload the generated `.zip`.